Check out these tips on how to make a Do It Yourself DIY sandbag that you can use for workouts.

 Check out the The Ultimate Sandbag Power Package.

 It has received a ton of great reviews on Amazon and is still priced under $100.
+It can take a ton of abuse and still keep on delivering without breaking down.

 10 press over head